pranavjadhav001/DML-for-Classification/README.md

 This series of experiments is to curb my curiosity on:
 1. How Deep Metric Learning or distance based methods perform on classification tasks?
 2. Does generalization to unseen classes holds true?
-3. Why is Deep Metric Learning that performs exceedingly well for biometrics (Face recognition), isn't used against other image recognition problems?
+3. Why is Deep Metric Learning that performs exceedingly well for biometrics (Face recognition), isn't used for any other image recognition problems?
-4. Are the trade offs worth choosing a distance based approch over a classical classification approach?
+4. What are the trade offs and are they worth choosing a distance based approch over a classical classification approach?

 ## Motivation

 It all started with a company research project, when my [Manager](https://www.linkedin.com/in/vikascm?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BdCInhNbuTaquKbrE39Ll4Q%3D%3D) asked me to take up classification problem but approach in a more of a class agnostic way, in general sense try embedding / DML / distance based methods.
-Developing a model in this way has certain advantages like, we can add <b> more data and classes </b>without retraining everytime.This approach seemed promising, considering that established <b>Face recognition technology </b>demonstrates its feasibility, yet its widespread adoption remains limited.With the advent of Vector Databases, I believe we will more seeing towards this shift.
+Developing a model in this way has certain advantages like, we can add <b> more data and classes </b>without retraining everytime.This approach seemed promising, considering that established <b>Face recognition technology </b>demonstrates its feasibility, yet its widespread adoption remains limited.With the advent of Vector Databases, I believe we will be seeing more shift towards this.

 ## Experiment Comparison & Tracking
-I'm using Weights & Biases MLops tool to track and compare all experiments.
+I'm using <b>Weights & Biases</b> MLops tool to track and compare all experiments.
 The goal is to stick to predefined metrics and not change over the course of experimentation to give apples to apples comparison.<br/>  [Link to W&B experimentation page](https://wandb.ai/pranavjadhav001/embedding_based_classification?nw=nwuserpranavjadhav001)

 ## Dataset
 Decent amount of time was spent on choosing the right dataset.
 I was looking at datasets particularly used for fine grained image classification problems with decent intra and inter class variance.
 I also wanted dataset with decent number of classes since unseen class validation split would reduce training classes.
-It has been known that having large no. of classes during training improves model generalizes capabilities and really brings out the best candidate for loss metric.
-CUB-200-2011 Dataset ticked all the above requirements.
+It has been known that having large no. of classes during training improves model generalization capabilities.<br/> CUB-200-2011 Dataset ticked all the above requirements.
 It has around 200 classes with approx 60 images for each class.
 It is commonly used to quantify DML tasks.
 Other datasets considered were : Cars196, Standford Online Products, In-shop Clothes retrieval , Hotel-50k.<br/>
 Dataset [Link](https://paperswithcode.com/dataset/cub-200-2011)<br/>
 ### Download Dataset using CLI
 ```bash